Hope of Israel Ministries (Ecclesia of YEHOVAH):

 The law of Moses made it abundantly clear that Israel could not be perfectly faithful to his covenant with YEHOVAH God.
 But YEHOVAH had a plan.
 That plan was to extend His grace and mercy to all of Israel through the Messiah, and make a new covenant of grace that would make it possible for YEHOVAH God to extend His righteousness to all of Israel, declaring them to be righteous, like Abraham, by their faith.
 The apostle Paul in Romans 3:21-22 makes it clear that YEHOVAH God declares as righteous those of Israel who have faith in the Messiah.
 This is what the Messiah meant, and John understood, when the Messiah said that he needed to be baptized by John to fulfill all righteousness.
 It was through the Messiah that YEHOVAH’s plan for the salvation of Israel was to be fulfilled.

 So why baptism?
 How did baptism accomplish the goal of fulfilling all righteousness?
 First, it anointed the Messiah as the great High Priest.
-At this time in Israelite history there were three reasons for baptism.
+At this time in Israelite history there were two reasons for baptism.

 1).
 Repentance from sin.
 The Messiah certainly did not need to be baptized for the repentance of sin because he was already sinless.

-3).
+2).
 Baptism of anointing.
 This is the baptism associated with the anointing of the priests, and especially the High Priest to consecrate them as priests.
 In Leviticus 8, YEHOVAH God instructs Moses to consecrate Aaron and his sons as priests.
 This was a rather complex ceremony that involved animal sacrifices, dressing them in special garments and baptizing or “washing” them with water.

 In Leviticus 8:6 we read, “Then Moses had Aaron and his sons come near and washed them with water."
-This was a baptism or immersion in water.
+This was a baptism with water.
 Later in verse 12 Moses poured anointing oil on Aaron’s head.
 That initiated Aaron’s ministry as High Priest.
 When Aaron and his sons were washed with water and anointed with oil, they began their priesthood and were empowered to make sacrifices and handle holy things as YEHOVAH God’s representatives.
 At that point YEHOVAH God put His mark of approval on the ministry of Aaron and his sons.

 Now let’s go back to the Messiah and John at the Jordan river.
 The Messiah has requested that John baptize him to fulfill all righteousness.
 Like Aaron, the Messiah needed to be washed and anointed so that he could begin his ministry as High Priest.